-Also on 17 December 2015, the Government said it would work with homelessness organisations and across government departments “to explore options, including legislation, to prevent more people from facing a homelessness crisis in the first place.”
+The Government announced on 17 December 2015 that it would work with homelessness organisations and across government departments “to explore options, including legislation, to prevent more people from facing a homelessness crisis in the first place.”

 During summer 2015 Crisis established an independent panel of experts to assess the strengths and weaknesses of the current homelessness legislation in England.
 The panel’s findings were published in April 2016: The Homelessness legislation: an independent review of the legal duties owed to homeless people.
 The panel concluded that the case for reform was strong, and favoured changes to place more emphasis on preventative work within a statutory framework, particularly in relation to single people and childless couples.
 The annex to the report includes suggested amendments to the current legislative framework.

 Bob Blackman, a member of the Communities and Local Government Select Committee, drew second place in the 2016 Private Members’ Bill Ballot.
 He introduced the Homelessness Reduction Bill 2016-17 on 29 June 2016.
 The Bill passed its Second Reading debate and is now at committee stage in the House of Commons.
 The Bill has secured Government and cross-Party support.
 There is a separate Library paper on the Bill.

 Duties owed to the non-statutory homeless are covered in the Library briefing paper entitled Rough Sleeping (02007).
-A separate paper focuses on the placement of statutorily homeless households in temporary accommodation (02110) and for a collection of homelessness statistics for local authorities see local authority homelessness statistics (England) (07586).
+A separate paper focuses on the placement of statutorily homeless households in temporary accommodation (02110).
+For a collection of homelessness statistics for local authorities see local authority homelessness statistics (England) (07586).
 For an overview of statistical indicators see: Homelessness: Social Indicators (02646).